 The Value of CI, CI, CD, and CD

 DevOps and IT services offered in the cloud are in a constant state of evolution.
 What works best for one business may not be necessary or possible for another.
 However, the sooner DevOps teams adopt the core concepts of continuous delivery, integration, and deployment, the better positioned they will be to adapt to the ‘next big thing’ in software development.

-To learn more about improving visibility at every stage of the development process, download the From Code to Continuous Delivery solution brief.
+Learn more about improving visibility at every stage of the development process.